arvidn/libtorrent/docs/manual.rst

 ``cache_size`` is the disk write cache.
 It is specified in units of 16 KiB blocks.
 It defaults to 128 (= 2 MB).

+``cache_expiry`` is the number of seconds from the last cached write to a piece in the write cache, to when it's forcefully flushed to disk.
+Default is 60 second.

 pe_settings
 ===========